gokulkrishh/Grunt-Task-Runner/README.md

 Tasks:

-1. Copy - All html files to build folder.
+1. COPY - All html files to build folder.
 2. JSHINT - Checks for errors in javascript files.
-3. Minify - Minify and copy all JS and CSS files to build folder.
+3. MINIFY - Minify and copy all JS and CSS files to build folder.
-4. Server - Creates a development server to test the application.
+4. SERVER - Creates a development server to test the application.
-5. Watch - Watch for HTML, CSS, JS file changes and do above tasks and refresh the browser.
+5. WATCH - Watch for HTML, CSS, JS file changes and do above tasks and refresh the browser.